91 - SURAH ASH SHAMS

 Both capacities are made known to the soul.
 This is crucial.
 You are not ignorant of misalignment, nor are you incapable of coherence.
 The knowing of both is already present.
 Awakening is not about acquiring a new compass, but about trusting the one that has always been quietly active within you.

-91.9 Indeed, aflaha / success (in increase and gain more ground of consciousness) is to whoever zakkaha / purify (to grow) it.
+91.9 Indeed, aflaha / success (in increase and gain more ground of consciousness) is to whoever zakkaha / mentally grow it (with purification and refinement).

 NOTES : Success here is not an achievement added to the self.
 Aflaha points to an inner flourishing, a widening of ground, an expansion of consciousness that occurs naturally when obstruction is removed.
 It is growth by clearing, not by accumulation.

-To zakkaha is to purify in the sense of allowing something to grow as it is meant to grow.
+To zakkaha is to grow mentally through purification and refinement, in the sense of allowing something to grow as it is meant to grow.
 It is not self-improvement, nor moral polishing.
-It is the careful removal of what distorts—false identification, habitual resistance, unconscious contraction—so the soul can breathe and unfold in its own clarity.
+It is the careful removal of what distorts; false identification, habitual resistance, unconscious contraction, so the soul can breathe and unfold in its own clarity.

 91.10 And indeed, khaaba / dissappointment is to whoever dassaaha / do not consider it seriously.

 NOTES : Disappointment here is not punishment; it is the natural consequence of neglect.
-Khaba points to loss through missing the moment, failing to realize what was possible.
+Khaaba points to loss through missing the moment, failing to realize what was possible.
 Nothing is taken away.
-What is lost is opportunity—the chance for coherence, depth, and inner expansion.
+What is lost is opportunity, the chance for coherence, depth, and inner expansion.

 To dassaha is to bury, to smother, to treat lightly what deserves care.
 The soul is not denied outright; it is ignored.
 Its signals are overridden.
 Its quiet knowing is dismissed in favor of habit, comfort, or borrowed certainty.
 Over time, sensitivity dulls, and confusion begins to feel normal.